lbittarello/Microeconometrics.jl/docs/src/contributing.md

 This section helps you specify your own estimator.
 You can then submit a pull request to add it to *Microeconometrics.jl*!

 We will analyze the implementation of OLS.
-Although it is a simple model, other models follow the same steps.
+Although it is a simple model, others follow the same steps.

 The first step is defining the output `struct`:
 ```julia